AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-ccl.md

 ---
-title: Use Kerberos for single sign-on (SSO) to SAP BW using CommonCryptoLib (sapcrypto)
+title: Use Kerberos for single sign-on (SSO) to SAP BW using CommonCryptoLib (sapcrypto.dll)
-description: Configure your SAP BW server to enable SSO from Power BI service using CommonCryptoLib (sapcrypto)
+description: Configure your SAP BW server to enable SSO from Power BI service using CommonCryptoLib (sapcrypto.dll)
 author: mgblythe
 ms.author: mblythe
 manager: kfile